outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

         X. System derivation
           - this is a more comprehensive format that allows quick application & identification of system objects (alternates, efficiencies, incentives)
-          - for example, identifying known system objects for the 'find a prediction function' problem would mean identifying incentives in data collection (collect small sample, collect representative sample), efficiencies in calculating prediction functions (some sections should be treated as potential fields, where a network is embedded in place of a function section, to indicate decision logic accessed with additional information if a predicted value is requested from that section of the function)
+          - for example, identifying known system objects for the 'find a prediction function' problem would mean identifying incentives in data collection (collect small sample, collect representative sample), efficiencies in calculating prediction functions (some sections should be treated as potential fields, where a network is embedded in place of a function section, to indicate decision logic or alternate functions accessible with additional information, if a predicted value is requested from that section of the function), false similarities (like the apparent similarity between two variables being correlation rather than a direct relationship), opposites (like neutralizing variables), and other core system objects

-      - other problem-solving automation workflows would start with different interface traversals & use different origin & target structures (designing interface trajectories, identifying the fewest questions that can solve a problem, applying insight paths)
+      - other problem-solving automation workflows would start with different interface traversals & use different origin & target structures (such as designing interface trajectories, or generating new info object layers to use as interfaces or systems (combine perspective & potential to generate a potential-perspective field, combine problems & markets to create a market for problems, combine platforms with platforms to create a platform to sell platforms, combine variables and networks to create variable networks, combine variables & risk to identify variable development sequences))

     - specific interface traversal examples

       - problem: find a prediction function to predict variables causing an output, like predicting stock price or a diagnosis from symptoms/causative conditions

           - interface traversal
-            - information (describing variable types, redundancies, missing info, etc)
+            - find information (describing variable types, redundancies, missing info, etc)
-            - system (fitting the variables to a system format)
+            - fit system (fitting the variables to a system format)
-            - causal (finding root/direct causes & causal structures)
+            - map cause (finding root/direct causes & causal structures)
-            - concept (whether the problem is valid given a definition of price)
+            - match concept (whether the problem is valid given a definition of price)
-            - change (how the function can change)
+            - identify change (how the function can change)

           - if thats not enough to fulfill solution metrics or reduce the problem (identify a range of possible prediction functions), traversals with interface operations can be done
             - causal * change * pattern - to examine whether causal change patterns can reduce the problem or identify a solution